 Because there are quite a few people attending college in Louisburg, it is thought of as a college town.
 To the benefit of the many students in the area, Louisburg provides a number of services, amenities and opportunities geared towards their needs and activities.

-The overall education level of Louisburg citizens is substantially higher than the typical US community, as 29.55% of adults in Louisburg have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Louisburg citizens is a little higher than the average for US cities and towns: 24.83% of adults in Louisburg have at least a bachelor's degree.

-The per capita income in Louisburg in 2010 was $16,501, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $66,004 for a family of four.
+The per capita income in Louisburg in 2010 was $17,525, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $70,100 for a family of four.
+However, Louisburg contains both very wealthy and poor people as well.

 Louisburg is an extremely ethnically-diverse town.
 The people who call Louisburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Louisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Louisburg include German, Irish, Scandinavian, and Welsh.
+The greatest number of Louisburg residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Louisburg include Irish, German, Welsh, and Scottish.

 The most common language spoken in Louisburg is English.
 Other important languages spoken here include Spanish and Chinese.